 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-This is snow country and many trails, like the Penokee Mountains Hiking Trail west of Mellen, are laid out in a series of loops with cross-country skiers in mind.
+This is snow country and many trails, like the Penokee Mountain Trail west of Mellen, are laid out in a series of loops with cross-country skiers in mind.
 Loops of 2, 3, and 5 miles can be combined into a hike that courses over granite ledges and down narrow chasms, all the while sheltered by a hemlock forest.
 Or hook up with a 40-mile section of the North Country Trail and follow it as far as your legs are willing.
 Fish for trout, search for agates, or take a dip in any of the lakes and streams along the way.

-Upson Lake is also the staging ground for a number of other hikes, including a 1-mile sidetrack to Corrigan’s Lookout, a granite knob that offers one of the biggest and best views in Wisconsin, if not the entire Midwest.
+Upson Lake is also the staging ground for a number of other hikes, including a 1-mile sidetrack to Corrigan’s Lookout, a granite knob that offers one of the biggest and best views in Wisconsin, if not the entire midwest.
 From the lookout, the North Country Trail travels east 12 miles, climbing up, down, and around rocky formations that rise like otherworldly monoliths, including the geological wonder Balanced Rock.
 Below Whitecap Mountain, you’ll connect with the 19-mile Uller Trail, which travels the most remote and rugged part of the Penokees.
 By combining the Uller with ski trails and abandoned logging roads, you can plan a hike that will last from a few days to an entire summer.

 DRIVE TIME: The Penokee Mountains are 400 miles (8 hours) north of Chicago and 250 miles (5 hours) east of Minneapolis.